jcberquist/sublimetext-cfml/readme.md

 <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>A</kbd> will output a `<cfabort>` tag or `abort;` in CFML script.

-If SublimeText's `auto_close_tags` setting is true, when a closing tag's `/` has been pressed, the closing tag will be completed.
-(Hopefully not closing `cfset` tags and the like.)
+If Sublime Text's `auto_close_tags` setting is true, when a closing tag's `/` has been pressed, the closing tag will be completed.
+There are two package settings that control which CFML and HTML tags should not be closed: `cfml_non_closing_tags` and `html_non_closing_tags`.

+If the package setting `cfml_auto_insert_closing_tag` is set to `true` (by default it is `false`), when `>` is pressed in a tag, the corresponding closing tag will be automatically inserted after the cursor position.
+The package setting `cfml_non_closing_tags` controls which CFML tags will not get a closing tag auto inserted.

+The package setting `cfml_between_tag_pair` controls the behavior of the editor when <kbd>ENTER</kbd> is pressed while the cursor is between a CFML tag pair (e.g. `<cfoutput>|</cfoutput>`).
+By default only a single new line is inserted.
+This can be changed to have an extra new line auto inserted between the tag pair (with an optional indent), and the cursor placed there.
+See the default settings for more information.

 ### Custom Coloring for CFML Tags

 Unless you are using a specialized color scheme, CFML and HTML tags will receive the same coloring.
 This can make it a bit harder to distinguish between the two types of tags when embedding CFML tags in HTML.
 This package has a command you can run from the command palette that will inject custom colors for CFML tags into your current color scheme (or remove them if they are already there).
 Press <kbd>CTRL</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> to bring up the command palette (<kbd>CMD</kbd>+<kbd>SHIFT</kbd>+<kbd>P</kbd> on a Mac) and run `CFML: Toggle Color Scheme Styles`.
 You can edit the styles that will be injected via the user settings for this package.
-This can be found under the menu `Package Settings -> CFML -> Package Settings - User` or via the command palette: `CFML: User Package Settings`.
-See the default settings file for the settings to use (`Package Settings -> CFML -> Package Settings - Default` or via the command palette: `CFML: Default Color Scheme Styles`).

-*Note:* Do not edit the default settings to change the color scheme styles, but rather place your custom settings in the user settings file, as this will not be overwritten when the package is upgraded.

 *Caveat:* This feature works by either overriding or modifying your active color scheme file.
 Because of this, it may not work well with other packages that also modify the active color scheme in some way.
 Also, if the package containing your active color scheme is updated, it is likely that you will need to toggle the custom tag coloring off and then on again to pick up any changes.